DBCG/cds4cpm-sandbox/README.md

 contentgroup/cqf-ruler:develop
 ```

-This configuration is demonstrated in the in the [docker-compose.yml](docker/docker-compose.yml) file.
+Docker-compose provides a succinct syntax of setting these types of options across multiple containers.
+This can be seen the in the [docker-compose.yml](docker/docker-compose.yml) file.

 ### Smart Launcher

 #### FHIR Servers

-The FHIR servers available are set with environment variables as demonstrated in the [docker-compose.yml](docker/docker-compose.yml) file.
+The FHIR servers available are set with environment variables:

 ```yaml
 environment: